-Forms that edit and add records
+Forms that create and edit records

 Example form

 We've given examples above of forms that add records and forms that edit records, but forms can also do both.
 Here we're adding a "Create New Customer" button to the form's starting page.